-Planning a Wedding Reception Menu with your Clients - Part 1
+HOW TO: Plan a Wedding Reception Menu with your Clients

 Creating a great wedding reception menu doesn't necessarily require a big budget, but it does require some planning (not to mention common sense).

 Before that meeting takes place, have a quick pre-planning session with your clients.
-This wedding reception menu pre-planning session with your clients serves two purposes:
+This wedding reception menu pre-planning session with your clients makes sense for two (2) reasons:

-The following information will help you do just that.
+The following workflow will help you do just that.

-Review the wedding budget together and determine how much of it should be allocated for the food .Overall the wedding reception takes up the largest portion of funds--up to 50%.
-(See 'Creating a Wedding Budget' for help).
+1. Review the wedding budget together and determine how much of it should be allocated for the food .Overall the wedding reception takes up the largest portion of funds–up to 50%.
+(See ‘Creating a Wedding Budget for help).

 * What are some of your favorite restaurants?